anoncoder555/logistic_growth/README.md

 *N(t)* = 4.370846e+24

-This is astronomically large which is expected under an assumption of exponential growth as there is no carrying capacity to limit the maximum population size.

 **Population size under logistic growth**

 The population size under logistic growth can be calculated using the logistic growth equation: *N(t) = N<sub>0</sub>Ke<sup>rt</sup> / K - N<sub>0</sub> + N<sub>0</sub>e<sup>rt</sup>*.